robphoenix/site/content/blog/2015/notes-on-python-string-formatting.md

 ---
-title: "Notes on Python: String Formatting"
+title: 'Notes on Python: String Formatting'
 date: 2015-11-12
-tags: [ "python" ]
+tags: ['python']
 ---

 I've only recently realised I've been formatting text in Python in a really clunky manner.
 The `.format()` string method is something that I've seen and even briefly used, but never stopped and got to know well enough to use more efficiently.
-So, that's what this is, a little *get to know you* with `string.format()`
+So, that's what this is, a little _get to know you_ with `string.format()`

-In it's simplest terms `.format()` takes a string that contains braces (`{}`), referred to as *replacement fields*, and replaces them with an argument.
+In it's simplest terms `.format()` takes a string that contains braces (`{}`), referred to as _replacement fields_, and replaces them with an argument.

 ```python
 In [1]: "Today, I'm listening to {}.".format("Blind Willie Johnson")